 This trail takes you off the main track to reach Ad-Deir, or the Monastery, via a back road route.
 The trail begins at Kharrubat al-Fajja, which is 50 meters west of the main road to Beidha, and ends at Ad-Deir.
 The beginning of this trail is easy, allowing you to enjoy the beautiful landscape of the area and the mountain views overlooking Wadi Araba as you walk.
 From the visitor center you will need a private transfer to the beginning of this trail, which starts at a site that is just off the main road leading to Beidha.

 To over-view the most important monument of Petra from above, Al Khubtha is the only trail.
-It enables you to explore the followings: The Djinn blocks, the obelisks tomb, the entrance of the canyon (Bab Al Siq " a dramatic gorge" ), the Treasury, the street of Facades, the Roman theatre and the Royal Tombs.
-Then a climb up of a 600 steps viewing the theatre from the above until the Treasury.
+It enables you to explore the following: The Djinn blocks, the obelisks tomb, the entrance of the canyon (Bab Al Siq " a dramatic gorge" ), the Treasury, the street of Facades, the Roman theatre and the Royal Tombs.
+Then a climb of approximately 600 steps where you will view the Roman theatre from the above until the Treasury.
 Then a walk back through the same route to explore the above mentioned moments with different coloring reflected by the sunlight and shadows of the day time.

 The Trail of Wadi Mudhluim - an alternative to the Siq, through the Nabatean Tunnel and a winding narrow canyon.
 The Siq is the best-known and most spectacular entrance to Petra, and is used by the majority of visitors to the ruins.
 However, there are a number of alternative entrances to the ruins, which see far fewer visitors and which are well worth exploring, especially if you plan more than 1 or 2 days in Petra.